speakeztech/mlir-tutorial/docs/tutorials/02-running-and-testing.md

 Machine code is about:
 - Registers and memory addresses
 - Precise instruction sequences
-- Hardware reality ("load this byte, shift these bits, jump to that address")
+- Hardware reality ("load this byte, shift these bits, jumIt would bp to that address")

 Traditional compilers try to bridge this gap in **one giant leap**.
 They parse source code, immediately lower to a single IR (like LLVM IR), optimize there, and emit assembly.
 But here's the problem: **by the time you reach the IR, you've lost information**.